communityinclusion/explorevr.org/_posts/2014-7-9-oos-paper.md

 ---
-title: 'A DESCRIPTION AND ANALYSIS OF STATE POLICY FRAMEWORKS REGARDING ORDER OF SELECTION UNDER TITLE I OF THE REHABILITATION ACT'
+title: 'A Description and Analysis of State Policy Frameworks Regarding Order of Selection Under Title I of the Rehabilitation Act'
 layout: post
 categories:
   - order